septentrio-gnss/septentrio_gnss_driver/README.md

       + `att_std_dev`: Configures an output limit on standard deviation of the attitude angles (max error accepted: 5 degrees)
       + `pos_std_dev`: Configures an output limit on standard deviation of the position (max error accepted: 100 meters)
       + default: `2` degrees, `100` meters
+    + `ins_use_poi`: Whether or not to use the POI defined in `ins_poi`
+      + If true, the point at which the INS navigation solution (e.g. in `insnavgeod` ROS topic) is calculated will be the POI as defined above, otherwise it'll be the main GNSS antenna.
+      + default: `false`
   </details>

 * Parameters Configuring (Non-)Publishing of ROS Messages